anthonyshew/devtionary/docs/javascript/general/import.md

 This is useful for making your files easier to use since you can break up your logic into separate places instead of having one giant file.

-For examples of how to correctly import write an import, see the **Examples** section.
+For examples of how to correctly write an import, see the **Examples** section.

 ---